“Choosing a Man of Destiny”

 The older minister, who had rarely received such personal service during the course of his travels, was touched and humbled.
 He said within his heart, “By your actions, Narada, you have shown me that I have chosen the right one to lead our people.
 Even in the midst of a personal challenge, you have sought only for my comfort, not your own.
 This will surely forebode well for our nation.”
 And he reached out his sun baked hand to bless Narada’s head.

-After the morning prayers and food, Narada addressed the older man, “Great sir, I am moved by the offer you made me yesterday to rule your kingdom.
+After the morning prayers and food, Narada addressed the older man, “Great sir, I am moved by the offer you made me yesterday to rule our kingdom.
 I know that my background is unworthy of this honor.
 However, I am willing.
 I ask that God give me the Grace to move forward and be a strong, compassionate leader for your people.
 I ask that you and the other elders guide me through the intricacies of court life as I strive to do my best for you.
 I will go back with you.
 If I can be of genuine service to you and your nation, I will stay as long as you need me.
 If at any time you feel that I have lost my usefulness, please bring me back to this simple hut in the forest.
 And I will be content.”

 And with that he packed his sparse belongs into his sack.
 The birds spread the good news through the trees.
 Hundreds of curious citizens gathered along the paths to greet the new king.
 Men held their children above their shoulders so that the little ones might see.
-Women dropped flowers in front of their feet on the dusty roads to the capitol.
+Women dropped flowers in front of his feet on the dusty roads to the capitol.
 The young Narada ruled wisely for many years.
 He was just and fair in his court rulings over disputes.
 He cared nothing for jewels, so he put all the wealth he received back into the farmers’ lands and the children’s education.
 The people loved him, and he became a legend as he led them into a time of unparalleled peace and prosperity.

 He ruled as he lived.